adhi729/test-app/README.md

 Figure out how you communicate with components.
 + Input fields must be able send data to its parent.
 + Data from the input fields should be shown in the result screen.
 Plan Accordingly.
++ Follow directory structure and naming conventions.

 ![new Homepage Dropdown](https://github.com/adhi729/test-app/blob/master/src/images/New%20Homepage%20Dropdown.png)

 Upon clicking `Paediatrician`, the following form fields to be rendered.

 ![new Paediatrician Page](https://github.com/adhi729/test-app/blob/master/src/images/New%20Paediatrician%20Page.png)

+And Corresponding Responsive layout.

 ![New Mobile Paediatrician Page](https://github.com/adhi729/test-app/blob/master/src/images/New%20Mobile%20Paediatrician%20Page.png)